sigscalr/test-1/CONTRIBUTING.md

 ## Pull Request Lifecycle

-1. Open a PR and request reviews only after the full PR is ready for review.
-   - Open *DRAFT* PRs to get feedback on incomplete PRs and let reviewers know what they should be reviewing
+Once you have found the issue to be fixed or feature to be added, you can comment on the issue and put the approach you want to follow to solve the issue.
+Once we agree upon the approach, you can open a PR.

+1. Fork Hyperion repo and clone it on your local machine.
+2. Create branch with your changes.
+3. Make sure local tests work.
+4. Commit your changes to your fork.
-2. Before merging, make sure that all CI/CD tests pass
+5. Verify that all automated CI tests pass for this PR.
-   - For larger PRs touching multiple modules, run tests locally using `sigscalr-client`
-   - In addition, for larger PRs, make sure to validate ES compatibility
-   - If any configurations were added or changed, add them to `GETTING_STARTED.md`
-3. Always **squash and merge** any branch merging to `develop`
-4. Always **commit merge** when merging `develop` to `main`
+6. The new PR should not have any conflicts with hyperion develop** branch.
+7. Send us a pull request you just created.
+8. Once the change has been approved and merged, we will inform you in a comment.
-5. Merged pull request changes will be deployed with the next release.
+9. Merged pull request changes will be deployed with the next release.

 ## Development Environment Setup